MGTheTrain/crypto-vault-service/cmd/crypto-vault-cli/README.md

 ### Signing and Verifying signatures

-**NOTE**: Keys will be generated internally during signature generation operations.

 #### ECDSA Example

+**NOTE:** Keys will be generated internally during signature generation operations.

 ```sh
 # Sign a file with a newly generated ECC key pair (internally generated)